-Try these tips to exercise safely!
+Try these tips to ensure exercise safety!

 Stop exercising right away if you:

-- Have pain or pressure in the left-chest or mid-chest area -- or left neck, shoulder, or arm
+- Have pain or pressure in the left-chest or mid-chest area, or left neck, shoulder, or arm.

-- Feel dizzy or sick
+- Feel dizzy or sick.

-- Break out in a cold sweat
+- Break out in a cold sweat.

-- Have muscle cramps
+- Have leg pains or muscle cramps.

 - Feel pain in your joints, feet, ankles, or legs.
 You could hurt yourself if you ignore the pain.